 What do you mean by surname?

 Your surname is your family name.
-It is also called your “last name.”
+It’s also called your “last name.”
 When filling out applications, type your surname as it appears on your passport, travel or identity document.

 Do not use initials.

-If you do not have a family name on your passport, travel or identity document, enter all your given name(s) in the surname field and leave the given name field blank.
+If you don’t have a family name on your passport, travel or identity document, enter all your given name(s) in the surname field and leave the given name field blank.
 Do not enter “Not applicable,” “*” or “NA.”

 Answers others found useful